008programmer/abp-app-communication-using-client/Post.md

 The application has been developed with **Blazor** as the UI framework and **backend** as the database provider.

-> This tutorial is a small portion of a big playlis name 'Managing and restucting multiple abp towards microservice approach
+> This tutorial is a small portion of a big playlis name 'Managing and restucting blazor UI through RCL of multiple abp towards microservice approach

 ### Source Code